Faux28/AWS/rds-snapshot-export-to-s3-pipeline-Python/README.md

 ## To Test the code use event.json

- * enter the snapshot name
+ * enter the snapshot name.
- * configure the test event in aws console
+ * configure the test event in aws console.
- * test the code
+ * test the code.

 ## Glue Crawler

- * Crawler should be run manually by user when required
+ * Crawler should be run manually by user when required.
- it is a paid service
+ it is a paid service.